Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

 {\bf Coarse-Grained Explicit-Chain MD for Ddx4 IDRs.} With this in mind, phase diagrams for the four Ddx4 IDRs are obtained by coarse-grained explicit-chain MD using the Mpipi,\cite{Mpipi} Urry,\cite{Urry-Mittal} and FB\cite{FB} interaction schemes (Fig.~11).
-Corresponding coarse-grained explicit-chain MD phase diagrams using KH and HPS have been provided, respectively, in Figs.~4 and 3B of ref.~\citen{SumanPNAS}.
+Corresponding coarse-grained explicit-chain MD phase diagrams using KH and HPS have been provided, respectively, in Fig.~4 and Fig.~3B of ref.~\citen{SumanPNAS}.
 The trends exhibited by these coarse-grained MD results are largely consistent with the analytical MFT/RPA results in Figs.~6 and 7, suggesting that the MFT/RPA formulation is a computationally efficient approach for exploring sequence-dependent LLPS of IDPs.
-In particular, in agreement with Fig.~6b of the original Mpipi study\cite{Mpipi} (which uses $\kappa_{\rm D}^{-1}=7.95$ {\AA}, $\epsilon_{\rm r}=80$ instead of $\kappa_{\rm D}^{-1}=10$ {\AA}, $\epsilon_{\rm r}=40$ in Fig.~11a here) and consistent with the present analytical MFT/RPA results in Fig.~7 at lower model temperatures $T\lesssim 250$~K, Fig.~11a exhibits the experimentally correct WT $>$ CS $>$ FtoA $>$ RtoK rank ordering of LLPS propensities,\cite{Nott15,jacob2017,robert} though the Mpipi-computed difference in LLPS propensity between WT and CS ($\sim 6$--$10$ K difference in $T_{\rm cr}$)\cite{Mpipi} is significantly smaller than the experimental estimation of $\sim 80$ K difference in $T_{\rm cr}$ at [NaCl] = 100 mM (ref.~\citen{jacob2017}).
+In particular, in agreement with Fig.~6b of the original Mpipi study\cite{Mpipi} (dotted curves in Fig.~11a, which were computed by using $\kappa_{\rm D}^{-1}=7.95$ {\AA}, $\epsilon_{\rm r}=80$ instead of the $\kappa_{\rm D}^{-1}=10$ {\AA}, $\epsilon_{\rm r}=40$ values used for the solid curves in Fig.~11a here) and consistent with the present analytical MFT/RPA results in Fig.~7 at lower model temperatures $T\lesssim 250$~K, Fig.~11a exhibits the experimentally correct WT $>$ CS $>$ FtoA $>$ RtoK rank ordering of LLPS propensities,\cite{Nott15,jacob2017,robert} though the Mpipi-computed difference in LLPS propensity between WT and CS ($\sim 6$--$10$ K difference in $T_{\rm cr}$)\cite{Mpipi} is significantly smaller than the experimental estimation of $\sim 80$ K difference in $T_{\rm cr}$ at [NaCl] = 100 mM (ref.~\citen{jacob2017}).
 For Urry, the LLPS propensity rank ordering WT $>$ FtoA $\approx$ RtoK $>$ CS computed by coarse-grained MD (Fig.~11b) is consistent with that for Urry in MFT/RPA Figs.~6 and 7.
 Similarly, for FB, the RtoK $>$ WT $>$ FtoA $>$ CS rank ordering in Fig.~11c is consistent with that for FB in Figs.~6 and 7.
+A comparison of the global critical temperatures computed by analytical MFT/RPA and those simulated using coarse-grained MD at a fixed monovalent salt concentration of $\sim 100$ mM for the interaction schemes Mpipi, Urry, and FB is provided in Fig.~12.